gchowell/GrowthPredict-Toolbox/README.md

 <li> Bürger, R., Chowell, G., & Lara-Díıaz, L. Y. (2019).
 Comparative analysis of phenomenological growth models applied to epidemic outbreaks.
 Mathematical Biosciences and Engineering, 16(5), 4250-4273. </li>

 </ul>

-# Disclaimer

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.